stsievert/salmon/paper/paper.md

 After launch, Salmon can start an experiment with stimuli consisting of text, images, video or HTML strings.
 It provides a mechanism to monitor an ongoing experiment, which includes the following information:

-* Basic experiment statistics (e.g., number of unique users, launch date)
+* **Basic experiment statistics:** number of unique users, launch date, etc.
-* Server performance (e.g., processing time for different endpoints, rate responses received)
+* **Server performance:** processing time for different endpoints, rate responses received, etc.
-* Crowdsourcing participant experience (e.g., new query latency)
+* **Client timings,** including response and new query latency.
-* Embedding visualization
-* List of targets.
+* **Embedding visualization** and a list of targets in the embedding.

 In addition, Salmon provides links to download the responses and configuration.
 Salmon also supports experiment persistence through downloading and uploading experiments.
 The embedding that Salmon generates can be downloaded, at least if active samplers are used.
 Regardless of the sampler used, Salmon can be used to generate the embeddings offline from the downloaded responses.

 [^local]:A local install is available, and only requires Docker.
-However, use with crowdsourcing participants will require running a web server (or in-person responses).
+Collection of crowdsourced responses will require running a web server or collecting in-person responses (though a local install may be useful for development).
 [^ami]:Details are at [https://docs.stsievert.com/salmon/installation][in]

 [in]:https://docs.stsievert.com/salmon/installation

 # Uses

-Salmon has been used by several groups, including psychologists at UW--Madison, and Louisiana State University.
+Salmon has been used by several groups, including psychologists at the University of Wisconsin--Madison and the Louisiana State University.
+Additionally, it has received significant interest from the United States Air Force Research Laboratory.

 # Acknowledgments